yaml/yaml-spec/rfc/ReadMe.md

 * [Eemeli Aro](https://github.com/eemeli)
 * [Pantelis Antoniou](https://github.com/pantoniou)

-They can often be found on IRC at irc.freenode.net#yaml-dev.
+They can often be found on IRC at irc.freenode.net in `#yaml-dev`.